juliuspr/juliuspranevicius.com/content/projects/_index.md

 ## Ongoing Projects
 ### On Horn Playing

-A textbook for advanced horn students.
+A broad set of resources for advanced horn students and enthusiasts.
 Check out the [working draft](../on-horn-playing).

-The book is still in early stages.
+The project is in development and changes frequently.
 Do not hesitate to drop me a line, if you have any feedback or input.
-It is highly appreciated.

-### Resources for Horn Players

-A number of different projects.
-Resources for practicing, performing and inspiration.
-[Check out here.](../resources)

 ### Oslo Horns (OH.)